kreeds/android-sdk/README.md

 ```java
 InterstitialAd interstitialAd = InterstitialAdPool.load(this, "YOUR_INTERSTITIAL_AD_UNIT_ID", interstitialAdListener);
 ```
-After calling the `loadAd()` method, the interstitial download starts.
-If you call `loadAd()` again before the banner is fully served, the previous request processing is cancelled.
-In this case, only the last request will be processed.

 When the banner download is completed, you can display the banner by calling `showAd()` method.
 ```java